tsantos84/serializer/README.md

 echo $serializer->serialize($person, 'json'); // {"id":100, "name":"Tales Santos"}
 ```

-All objects should have a mapping file describing the properties and its configuration.

 Unlike other libraries, all properties should either be `public` or have a public `getter` method.

 ```php